 We believe that simplified nutritional labelling is the key to helping consumers make improved food choices.
 To achieve this, we abide by the following golden rules:

-Our key principles for FOP labelling schemes include:
+Our key principles for front-of-pack labelling schemes include:

 With the growing need for government and the food industries to try and catch up with international efforts to ensure that what consumers see on food labels is in line with what they get, Unilever’s dual approach complements industry compliance by promoting nutritious diets, using the reach and power of their brands to empower people to make responsible food and refreshment choices, and to adopt healthier habits.